 The filament, as in an incandescent light bulb has a finite and unpredictable lifetime.
 This situation is further impacted by the use of Oxygen in processes for the deposition of optical films, for example.
 Nordiko introduced our first ion sources in 1989.
 In the development phase we considered various options for the excitation of a filament-less ion source.
 The technique we selected was RF excitation.
 We make a range of ion sources with broad beam capabilities from 100 mm up to 450 mm diameter.
 Each model is inductively RF excited at 13.56 MHz.

 Nordiko RF Board Ion Beam Source

 There are a number of features that are common throughout our range of sources.
 They all have a cooled aluminium plasma source.
-Embedded with the structure of the source is a permanent magnet array.
+Embedded within the structure of the source is a permanent magnet array.
 This uses rare earth (NeFeB) permanent magnets in an arrangement to confine the plasma and provide a central field-free volume within the source.
 RF at 13.56 MHz is inductively coupled in to the source through a dielectric window.